 So what happens when your air compressor goes down?
 Hopefully, your backup compressor fires right up and your production doesn’t miss a beat.
 But things don’t always work out that way.
 At some point in time, you may have to get a rental compressor.
-Having a plan in place for rental compressors will save you a lot of time and frustration.
+Having a rental air compressor plan in place will save you a lot of time and frustration.
 Here are a few things to think about ahead of time:

 - Where would this compressor be installed?
 Do you have room and easy access in your current compressor room, or will it need to be installed in a remote location of the plant?